juanfdx/react-my-menu/README.md

 ## 🧾 Description

-Small project for my portfolio web site.
-I have made an imitation of the [app.cartamovil.com/demo/1](https://app.cartamovil.com/demo/1) website using frontend technologies.
-The idea is that the created web site is as similar as possible to the original.
+Small project for my portfolio website.
+I have made an imitation of the [app.cartamovil.com/demo/1](https://app.cartamovil.com/demo/1) web application from the [cartamovil.es](https://www.cartamovil.es) website using frontend technologies.
+The idea is that the created website is as similar as possible to the original.

 ## 🧐 Author